jwalkerbg/redmine_latex_mathjax/README.md

 Installation
 ------------
 1. Download archive and extract to /your/path/to/redmine/plugins/
-2. If you downloaded the zipball (https://github.com/process91/redmine_latex_mathjax/archive/master.zip), rename the extracted directory to 'redmine_latex_mathjax'
-3. (Optional) Modify init.rb.
+2. (Optional) Modify init.rb.
 For example, if you host MathJax yourself you can point to your own MathJax location.
-4. run
+3. run
      cd /var/www/redmine
      bundle install --without development test --no-deployment
-5. run (currently not required) bundle exec rake redmine:plugins NAME=[plugin_name] RAILS_ENV=production
+4. Run (currently not required) bundle exec rake redmine:plugins NAME=[plugin_name] RAILS_ENV=production.
-6. Restart Redmine (e.g. by restarting Apache)
+5. Restart Redmine (e.g. by restarting Apache).

+Through installation, the folder `assets/redmine_latex_mathjax` should  be copied to `/public/assets`.
+There is a difference between Redmine versions:

+* Redmine < 6: `/public/plugin_assets`
+* Redmine >= 6: `public/assets/plugin_assets`

+If not copied at installation time, copy this folder by hand.

 Login to Redmine and go to Administration->Plugins.
 You should now see 'Redmine LaTeX MathJax Macro'.
 Enjoy!